To find a coverage guidance or multisector intervention report, visit our Completed Topics

 - Staff Monitoring

 HERC reviews the need to update each approved guidance once every two years.
 If a topic is determined to need review, the coverage guidance process begins again, at phase 1, with prioritization.
 Reviews may be initiated at any time, and may be requested by interested stakeholders.
 Reviews will be initiated if staff finds new evidence not previously considered, or information indicating misinterpretation of previously available evidence.
+In order to justify the resources required for an updated review, the evidence in question must be considered likely to alter a recommendation in a way that would significantly impact cost or quality of care for the population in question.
+Such studies are also typically:

 The HERC develops recommendations by using the concepts of the Grading of Recommendations Assessment, Development and Evaluation (GRADE) system.
 GRADE is a transparent and structured process for developing and presenting evidence and for carrying out the steps involved in developing recommendations.
 There are four elements that determine the strength of a recommendation, as listed in the table below.
 The HERC reviews the evidence and makes an assessment of each element, which in turn is used to develop the recommendations presented in the coverage guidance box.
 Balance between desirable and undesirable effects, and quality of evidence, are derived from the evidence presented in this document, while estimated relative costs, values and preferences are assessments of the HERC members.

 For more about the GRADE methodology, see the GRADE working group web site, and this presentation by HERC member Wiley Chan from the May, 2013 meeting.
-In addition to using the GRADE methodology, the Commission has developed its own Guidance Development Framework.

-Evidence-based Policy Presentation
+Evidence-Based Policy Presentation

-This presentation, What Is Evidence-informed Health Policymaking, by Martha Gerrity from the Center for Evidence-based Policy (CEbP) at Oregon Health and Sciences University (OHSU), discusses the use of evidence for making health policy decisions.
+This presentation, What Is Evidence-Informed Health Policymaking, by Martha Gerrity from the Center for Evidence-based Policy (CEbP) at Oregon Health and Sciences University (OHSU), discusses the use of evidence for making health policy decisions.
 Methods of analyzing evidence (e.g., systematic reviews, randomized controlled trials, observational studies) to determine its quality are described.
 Also discussed are key questions which should be asked when reviewing evidence.

 This presentation was made to the Health Technology Assessment Subcommittee of the HERC on March 22, 2012.
 This video is being posted for use by the HERC and its subcommittees as well others who might benefit from a primer on this topic.